Exporting guide to

 Overview

-Situated at the heart of the Central and Eastern European (CEE) region, Bosnia and Herzegovina is showing signs of a sustained economic recovery, with increasing affluence creating opportunities for UK exporters.
-Continued growth is expected to come from public investment in transport infrastructure, exports, use of EU funds, and private investment.
+Situated at the heart of the Central and Eastern European (CEE) region, Bosnia and Herzegovina (BiH) is showing firm and stable economic recovery, with increasing affluence creating opportunities for UK exporters.
+As an EU membership candidate (December 2022) it receives financial, administrative and technical support during its pre-accession period.

 Trade statistics

-£101.0 million total UK exports to Bosnia and Herzegovina for the four quarters to the end of Q4 2022
+£108.0 million total UK exports to Bosnia and Herzegovina for the four quarters to the end of Q3 2023

 (Source: ONS UK total trade: all countries, seasonally adjusted